piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-80-plan-updates.md

 ```

 > [!NOTE]
-> The `upgradableToPlans` field is a list of plan names that the current plan can be upgraded to.
-If the value is an empty list (or not defined) or the list contains only the name of the configured plan (`gcp` in the above example), the plan cannot be updated and the `plan_updateable` in the response of `catalog` endpoint is set to false.
+> The **upgradableToPlans** field is a list of plan names to which you can upgrade the current plan.
+If the value is an empty (or not defined) list, or the list contains only the name of the configured plan (like `gcp` in the above example), the plan cannot be updated, and the **plan_updateable** field in the response of the `catalog` endpoint is set to `false`.

 ## Plan Update Request